 3. Prepare for Fill Up

 Most hot tubs are shipped with a small amount of antifreeze in them to protect the plumbing from possible freezing conditions.
-To avoid any water balancing issues, fill water in the spa’s footwell, run the pumps for a couple minutes and drain.
+To avoid any water balancing issues, add water to the spa’s footwell and drain it out before filling the entire tub.

 - Turn off spa at the breaker, or unplug it

 - Make sure your gate valves are open, this will allow water to flow through the pump, heater and into your spa.

 - Double check that your drain valve is closed.
 You don’t want to lose all the water you’re pumping in!